 Performing Ensembles Sponsored by the Institute

 Yale Schola Cantorum David Hill, principal conductor.
 Yale Schola Cantorum is a chamber choir that performs sacred music from the sixteenth century to the present day in concert settings and choral services around the world.
 Masaaki Suzuki is principal guest conductor.
 Open by audition to students from all departments and professional schools across Yale University, the choir has a special interest in historically informed performance practice, often in collaboration with instrumentalists from the Yale School of Music and Juilliard415.
 Schola was founded in 2003 by Simon Carrington, and it has worked with a host of internationally renowned conductors, including Simon Halsey, Paul Hillier, Stephen Layton, Sir Neville Marriner, Nicholas McGegan, James O’Donnell, Stefan Parkman, Krzysztof Penderecki, Helmuth Rilling, and Dale Warland.
 In addition to performing regularly in New Haven and New York, the ensemble records and tours nationally and internationally.
 Schola’s recordings appear on the Delos, Gothic, and Naxos labels.
-On tour, Schola Cantorum has given performances in England, Hungary, France, China, South Korea, Italy, Greece, Turkey, Japan, and Singapore.
-The ensemble toured to St. Petersburg, Russia; Tallinn, Estonia; and Riga, Latvia, in the spring of 2016 and will travel to India in 2017.
+On tour, Schola Cantorum has given performances in England, Hungary, France, China, South Korea, Italy, Greece, Turkey, Japan, Singapore, Russia, Estonia, Latvia, and India.
+The ensemble will travel to Spain in 2018.

 Battell Chapel Choir Conducted by graduate choral conducting students, Battell Chapel Choir is open to all Yale students.
 The choir sings for Sunday services in the University Chapel during term time and offers two or three additional concerts.
 Members are chosen by audition and paid for singing in the choir.